microsoft/presidio/docs/install.md

 ## The easy way with Docker

-You will need to have Docker installed and running, and [make](https://www.gnu.org/software/make/) make installed on your system.
+You will need to have Docker installed and running, and [make](https://www.gnu.org/software/make/) installed on your system.

 Sync this repo use `make` to build and deploy locally.